-Specified as: a pointer to array of rank one or two containing numbers of type specified in Table 10.
+Specified as: an array of rank one or two containing numbers of type specified in Table 10.

 5 Communication routines

 The routines in this chapter implement various global communication operators on vectors associated with a discretization mesh.
 For auxiliary communication routines not tied to a discretization space see 6.